tkdinh/rhce-ex294/07-file-deployment/README.md

 ```

 ### file

-file module is used to change file attributes, works great with stat module to conditionally change something
+file module is used to change file attributes, works great with stat module to conditionally change something.
+You can also use it to create files and dirs, or remove them.

 ```yaml
 ---
 - name: playbook demonstrating stat and file module